*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Women wear sleeveless tops and blouses in the summer.
 It is hot all over Spain, so a tank top or a sleeveless blouse will cool you down.

-Women also wear off-the-shoulder tops and dresses, which allow for plenty of airflow and show just enough skin to be sexy but not too much.
+Women also wear off-the-shoulder tops and dresses when they want to dress up a little.
+They allow for plenty of airflow and show just enough skin to be sexy but not too much.

 Summer fashion tips for men in Spain